 Students with medical conditions will often be best placed to provide information about how their condition affects them.
-Students should be fully involved in discussions about their medical support needs and contribute as much as possible to the development of their IHPs.
-They are also expected to comply with their IHPs.
+Where possible, students should be fully involved in discussions about their medical support needs and contribute as much as possible to the development of their IHPs.
+They are also expected and will be supported to comply with their IHPs and will be supported.